WESTERN BALKANS AT THE CROSSROADS PROJECT

 The project is kindly supported by the NATIONAL ENDOWMENT FOR DEMOCRACY

-The project seeks to identify, analyse and publicize Russian, Chinese, Turkish, and Gulf State influence activities and sharp power in the Balkans.
-It focuses specifically on foreign influence in five post-Yugoslav and not-EU member countries: Serbia, Bosnia and Herzegovina, Montenegro, Macedonia, and Kosovo.
-It presents its findings and recommendations to local and international experts, civil society, the media, and the public through six thematic briefs, series of blog posts and case study articles, a comprehensive final report, and a conference.
+The first phase ( WBC I. March 2018-June 2019) of the project aimed to identify and map non-Western influence in five post-Yugoslav and not-EU member countries: Serbia, Bosnia and Herzegovina, Montenegro, Macedonia, and Kosovo.
+It presented its findings and recommendations to local and international experts, civil society, the media, and the public through six thematic briefs, series of articles, a comprehensive final publication, a policy paper and a conference report.

 In the past couple of years the former Yugoslav states that are not members of the EU or NATO (with the exception of Montenegro that gained NATO membership in June 2017), notably Serbia, Bosnia-Herzegovina, Macedonia, Montenegro and Kosovo, have been confronted with a wave of rising ethnic and social tensions, authoritarian impulses and corruption scandals.
 These tumultuous events have led to democratic backsliding in a number of cases.